-Table 2.12, (page 2-42), displays the combined income and employment impacts for each of the eight Build Alternatives.
+Table 2.12 displays the combined income and employment impacts for each of the eight Build Alternatives.
 The impacts indicated for each alternative are increases over the No-Build Alternative.
 As indicated, all alternatives give rise to substantial economic benefits for the region.
 Alternatives 2 and 8 appear to have higher total benefits to the area.
-However, the differences between Build Alternatives are irrelevant given the margin of error inherent in this type of modeling and since the total impact for each alternative represents less than 0.5 percent of the region's total projected future employment.
-Therefore, while all Build Alternatives are
+However, given the margin of error inherent in this type of modeling and since the total impact for each Build Alternative represents less than 0.5 percent of the region's total projected future employment, the differences between Build Alternatives are not considered large enough to affect the designation of the Preferred Alternative.
+Therefore, while